Stewardship and Voting

 These can include appointments to the Board of Directors, structural changes to the company, executive pay and compensation, a proposed merger or acquisition, and other issues that might impact the company’s stock performance.

-Our asset managers are responsible for voting our shares on our behalf, and we ask them to do so in a way that’s in line with our voting principles.
+Our asset managers are responsible for voting our shares on our behalf, and we ask them to do so in a way that’s in line with our voting principles (PDF).

 RLAM manage just over 90% of our pension assets, and take their responsibilities as shareowners on our behalf seriously.
-They actively engage with UK companies they invest in according to principles of good corporate governance in line with their voting policy.
+They actively engage with companies they invest in according to principles of good corporate governance in line with their Global (PDF) and UK (PDF) voting policies.

-Investing money responsibly is part of everyday business for RLAM, and you can see this when looking at their voting record.
+Investing money responsibly is part of everyday business for RLAM, and you can see this when looking at their voting database (opens in a new window).

-RLAM also became a signatory of the Climate Action 100+, and its European branch, the Institutional Investor Group for Climate Change (IIGCC).
+RLAM is also a signatory of the Climate Action 100+, and its European branch, the Institutional Investor Group for Climate Change (IIGCC).

 I'm Piers Hillier, I'm the Chief Investment Officer at RLAM and I'm responsible for managing the investment teams across the RLAM business.